a-duncan/catch/README.md

 **Dive: Left Ctrl** - Hold in midair to boost downward.

 **Pause Menu: ESC** - Resume, reload, options, or quit.
 The options submenu has settings for mouse sensitivity and y-axis inversion.
+In v0.0.1, these settings unfortunately do not persist between game sessions.

 There are two sets of alternate bindings:
 - Numpad key bindings for left-handed mouse users.
 Up, down, left, right are 8, 2, 4, 6, and jump, sprint, dive are 0, +, enter respectively.
 Mouse settings are not changed.